 The following page provides a number of useful downloads for general non-profit use by the electron microprobe community

-- Extensive technical documentation is included with the CalcZAF download and also available here.
+- Extensive technical documentation is included with the CalcZAF/Standard download and also available here.

 - On-line data reference tables include: spectrometer position, emission lines, absorption edges, fluorescent yields, NIST x-ray tables and mass absorption coefficients.
 Quantitative modal phase analysis based on standard compositions.